tapis-project/uh-hpc-in-the-cloud/block4/apps.md

 ### What is a Tapis(Agave) app?
 A Tapis(Agave) App is versioned, containerized executable that runs on a specific execution system through Tapis(Agave) Jobs service.
 So, for example, if you have multiple versions of a software package on a system, you would register each version as its own app.
-Likewise, if a single application code needs to be run on multiple systems, each combination of app and system needs to be defined as an individual app.
+Likewise, if a single application code needs to be run on multiple systems, each combination of app and system needs to be defined as a separate app.
 Once you have storage and execution systems registered with Tapis(Agave), you are ready to build and use apps.

-### What does Tapis(Agave) Apps service provide?
+### Tapis(Agave) Apps service
 Apps service is a central registry for all Tapis(Agave) apps.
 With Apps service you can:
 * list or search apps
 * register new apps